Skip to content

 Frequently asked questions

-What roof materials are most common in Fort Worth?
+What types of roofs are most common in Fort Worth?

-Architectural asphalt shingles dominate Fort Worth's housing stock, though older neighborhoods near the city center may have 3-tab shingles or wood shake roofing.
-Claim handling and repair costs can vary by material type, so confirm your roof material with your roofer during the inspection.
+Architectural asphalt shingles dominate the Fort Worth housing stock, though older neighborhoods near the city center may have 3-tab shingles or wood shake that require different claim handling and repair approaches.
+The age and material of your roof affect both the cost of repairs and how insurance adjusters assess damage.

 Wind/hail deductible notice